jony255/libSSD1306-example/README.md

 3. `send_cmd` - change to your desired SPI peripheral, some mcus come with more than one.
 4. `write_data` - change to your desired SPI peripheral, some mcus come with more than one.
 5. `setup_libopencm3` - change to configure the necessary GPIO, SPI, and clocks for your microcontroller

+Some microcontrollers, like the bluepill, come with automatic slave select management.
+If your microcontroller doesn't, then you will need to implement the slave select functions yourself.